Now a recreational and dining area, Riverworks is the rebirth of the old grain silos by the river.

-Five well-fed ducks waddle across the red carpet, encouraged by two rapid thumps from the Duckmaster’s cane.
+At the Peabody Hotel, five well-fed ducks waddle across the red carpet, encouraged by two rapid thumps from the Duckmaster’s cane.
 No, this isn’t the opening of a children’s book, though the delighted faces of youngsters watching their progress speaks volumes.
 It’s a spectacle many, including a long list of glitterati like Michael Jordan, Nicholas Cage and President Jimmy Carter, have found irresistible.

 Ducks on a red carpet, you ask?
 Well, gather around and I’ll tell you the story…… Continue reading →

 A raft full of beaming paddlers at one of the stops.
 I’m second from far right end.